friendtech33-DAO/ft33-docs/docs/overview/06_cross-chain.md

 ## Mechanism

-When sending OHM from a source chain (e.g. mainnet), CrossChainBridge smart contract invokes MINTR module to burn OHM on the source chain and send a message payload over LayerZero Endpoint.
+When sending FTW from a source chain (e.g. mainnet), CrossChainBridge smart contract invokes MINTR module to burn FTW on the source chain and send a message payload over LayerZero Endpoint.

 ```solidity
 function sendOhm(uint16 dstChainId_, address to_, uint256 amount_) external payable {